nasa/cFS/SECURITY.md

 The [cFS Cppcheck GitHub Actions workflow and results](https://github.com/nasa/cFS/actions/workflows/static-analysis.yml) are available to the public.
 To view the results, select a workflow and download the artifacts.

-Cppcheck is ran for every push on the main branch and every pull request on all branches of cFS in Github Actions.
+Cppcheck is run for every push on the main branch and every pull request on all branches of cFS in Github Actions.

 For more information about Cppcheck, visit http://cppcheck.sourceforge.net/.